Eyjafjallajokull/wecomp/README.md

 	easy_install argparse

-Get code:
+Then:

 	git clone https://github.com/Eyjafjallajokull/wecomp
+	cd wecomp
+	make install

 Configure
 ---------

-Wecomp uses jsmin.py (by Douglas Crockford) for JS compression.
+Wecomp uses jsmin (by Douglas Crockford) for JS compression.
 You can also setup Google closure compiler, YUI Compressor or whatever you like.
 Set it in code: